Explore UCD

 Q1.
 WHAT IS PLAGIARISM?

 Plagiarism means using the work of others without acknowledging the original source.
 This includes presenting the ideas, theories, concepts, methodologies or data from the work of another person (including other students, friends, family, or purchasing work from a third party) without acknowledgement and appropriate citation.
 Plagiarism can occur in any form of work you may be asked to do at University, this includes essays, projects, digital work, music, language assessments, images and video recordings.
-A full definition of plagiarism can be found in the(opens in a new window) UCD Student Plagiarism Policy.
-Pleas also refer to the Student Guide on Plagiarism and the (opens in a new window)UCD Library resources on academic integrity which provide helpful and practical assistance for understanding what plagiarism is and how you can avoid it.
+A full definition of plagiarism can be found in the Academic Integrity Policy.
+Please also refer to the Student Guide on Plagiarism and the (opens in a new window)UCD Library resources on academic integrity which provide helpful and practical assistance for understanding what plagiarism is and how you can avoid it.

 Q2.
 WHY PLAGIARISM SHOULD BE AVOIDED?